travisgoodspeed/md380tools/README.md

 ## Customization ##
-temponary not avaible see https://github.com/travisgoodspeed/md380tools/issues/221
+Temponary not avaible, see https://github.com/travisgoodspeed/md380tools/issues/221

 <strike>
 Images extracted from the firmware have comments at the beginning of the file, telling md380-gfx where they came from.
 Comments begin with a '#', and end with a new line.